jsbisht/aws-developer-associate/cloud-formation.md

 - Fn::Base64
 - Fn::Sub

-**NOTE**: Self references is invalid with Sub function.
+> Self references is invalid with Sub function.
 As we cannot pass the reference of the EC2 instance before its created.

 Sub function can be passed: